IAlkhovik/Alkhovik/README.md

 ### Computer Simulation: [https://github.com/IAlkhovik/Computer-Simulation](https://github.com/IAlkhovik/Computer-Simulation)

 This is a repository containing projects related to computer simulation.
-Currently, these include an initial value problem related to spread of disease within a population and the diffusal of traffic from a traffic jam.C
+Currently, these include an initial value problem related to spread of disease within a population and the diffusal of traffic from a traffic jam.